Synthesis of carbon nanotubes

-Techniques have been developed to produce carbon nanotubes in sizable quantities, including arc discharge, laser ablation, high-pressure carbon monoxide disproportionation, and chemical vapor deposition (CVD).
+Techniques have been developed to produce carbon nanotubes (CNTs) in sizable quantities, including arc discharge, laser ablation, high-pressure carbon monoxide disproportionation, and chemical vapor deposition (CVD).
 Most of these processes take place in a vacuum or with process gases.
-CVD growth of CNTs can occur in vacuum or at atmospheric pressure.
+CVD growth of CNTs can occur in a vacuum or at atmospheric pressure.
 Large quantities of nanotubes can be synthesized by these methods; advances in catalysis and continuous growth are making CNTs more commercially viable.

 Types

 Arc discharge

 Nanotubes were observed in 1991 in the carbon soot of graphite electrodes during an arc discharge, by using a current of 100 amps, that was intended to produce fullerenes.
 However the first macroscopic production of carbon nanotubes was made in 1992 by two researchers at NEC's Fundamental Research Laboratory.
 The method used was the same as in 1991.
 During this process, the carbon contained in the negative electrode sublimates because of the high-discharge temperatures.

 The yield for this method is up to 30% by weight and it produces both single- and multi-walled nanotubes with lengths of up to 50 micrometers with few structural defects.